Minimum Inhibitory Concentration Assay (MIC)

 • Broth microdilution in 96-well (or 384-well) plates and automation (liquid handlers, plate readers) enable testing dozens of isolates or compounds simultaneously.

-Limitations relating to the use of MIC test values
+Limitations of MIC test

 • Small changes in MIC test parameters can significantly affect results.